JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/cloud-service-provider/organizations.md

 # AWS Organizations

-JupiterOne supports the ingestion of multiple AWS accounts that AWS Organizations manages by configuring a single integration on the AWS master account of the Organization.
+JupiterOne supports the ingestion of multiple AWS accounts that AWS Organizations manages by configuring a single integration on the AWS management account of the Organization.

 When you create an AWS configuration in the [J1 AWS Integrations UI](./graph-aws.md), in the Configure Organization Accounts section, select to auto-configure additional integrations for organization accounts.